reda-jaifar/reda-jaifar.github.io/_posts/2021-03-06-software-testing-from-separate-activity-to-core-development.markdown

 - They need to be readable, Maintainable, and Trustworthy.

 ## Integration tests
-The main role of this type of test to confirm that the independently developed components that compose an application or a system are working as expected together.
-For example in a Layered architecture based application, you may what to make sure that your DAO or Repositories are working fine, or verify the web layer interactions with the business layer are matching the desired behavior, here where the integration tests come to.
+The main role of this type of test is to confirm that the independently developed components that compose an application or a system are working as expected together.
+For example in a Layered architecture-based application, you may what to make sure that your DAO or Repositories are working fine, or verify the web layer interactions with the business layer are matching the desired behavior, here where the integration tests come to.